Finite group actions on Kervaire manifolds: Introduction

 The proof of Theorem B is completed in Section \ref{sec:induct}.
 The argument uses results of Brumfiel, Madsen and Milgram \cite{brumfiel-madsen-milgram1} to analyze the image of the tangential normal invariant $\Nt(\pa) \in [\VV, SG]$ under the natural maps $SG \to G/O \to G/PL$.
-It follows that the Poincar\'e complex $Z := \WW \cup_{\pa} \WW$ is homotopy equivalent to a PL-manifold $\MM$, and by our choice of characteristic bundle $\xi$ and pinch map $\pa $, we conclude that the universal covering $\wt{M}$ is PL-homeomorphic to $\MK^{4k+2}$ (see Theorem \ref{thm:homotopy_type} and Lemma \ref{lem:Kervaire_manifold}).
+It follows that the Poincar\'e complex $Z := \WW \cup_{\pa} \WW$ is homotopy equivalent to a PL-manifold $\MM$, and by our choice of characteristic bundle $\xi$ and pinch map $\pa $, we conclude that the universal covering $\wt{M}$ is PL-homeomorphic to $\MK^{4k{+}2}$ (see Theorem \ref{thm:homotopy_type} and Proposition \ref{prop:MK=tildeM}).

-Finally, in Section \ref{sec:smoothing_obstruction}, we show that some of the free (PL) involutions on Kervaire manifolds constructed in Theorem B are ``exotic", even if the characteristic bundle is a vector bundle (an action of \emph{linear type}).
+Finally, in Sections \ref{sec:spivak} and \ref{sec:smoothing_obstruction}, we show that some of the free (PL) involutions on Kervaire manifolds constructed in Theorem B are ``exotic", even if the characteristic bundle is a vector bundle (an action of \emph{linear type}).

 \begin{thmd} There exist free orientation-preserving (PL) involutions of linear type on the Kervaire manifolds $\MK^{30}$, $\MK^{62}$ and $\MK^{126}$ which are not smoothable \end{thmd}